-Blood samples will be collected at Randomization/Baseline visit and all Treatment visits after the start of bulevirtide therapy as indicated in Table 1.
-Sampling should be done 1 hour $\pm$ 15 min after bulevirtide injection.
+Blood samples will be collected at Randomization/Baseline visit and all treatment visits after the start of bulevirtide therapy as indicated in Table 1.
+Sampling should be done 1 hour \pm 15 minutes after BLV injection.
 During first 48 weeks pharmacokinetics samples will be collected only for Arms B and C.

 Frozen samples to be sent to the central laboratory for analysis.
-Instruction for blood sample collection, processing and transport will be given in Laboratory manual.
+Instruction for blood sample collection, processing and transport will be given in laboratory manual.